scriptorum/SMBigSkin/README.md

 # SMBigSkin
 [SynthMaster](http://www.synthmaster.com/) is a soft-synth VST instrument.
 It's a great synth, but the the screen size is a bit small for my liking.
 Rather than creating a new skin by hand, I wrote a script to resize an existing skin.
-(Which probably didn't save me any time.)
-This is a non-destructive resize: a new skin is created at the desired size which you can select from inside the VST.
+(Which probably didn't save me any time.) **SMBigSkin** is a non-destructive resize: a new skin is created at the desired size, which you can then select from inside the VST by right clicking and selecting *Change Global Skin*.

 ##INSTALL
 Make sure your SynthMaster skins folder is read and writable.
 On Windows you might find this folder at`C:\Program Files\KV331 Audio\SynthMaster\Resources\Skins` and on OSX at `/Library/Application Support/KV331 Audio/SynthMaster/Resources/Skins`.